ameasere/EasyRSA/README.md

 ## Key Features

-* Live-update - Your keys will update live when generated and D.M.E will update when files are manipulated.
+* Live-update - Your keys will update live when generated and D.M.E will update when files are manipulated or system changes are detected.
   - Watch your actions as they happen!
 * D.M.E - Drive Management Engine, used for your cryptographical and file manipulation needs.
   - Encrypt, decrypt, everything you ever need in your very own file browser!